-Before engaging in investment transactions with a broker/dealer, the Director of Finance shall have received from said firm a signed Certification Form.
+Before engaging in investment transactions with a broker/dealer, the Director of Administrative Services shall have received from said firm a signed Certification Form.
 This form shall attest that the individual responsible for the San Mateo County Harbor District’s account with that firm has reviewed the San Mateo County Harbor District's Investment Policy and that the firm understands the policy and intends to present investment recommendations and transactions to the San Mateo County Harbor District that are appropriate under the terms and conditions of the Investment Policy.

 DEPOSIT OF FUNDS As far as possible, all money belonging to or in the custody of the District including money paid to the District to pay the principal, interest or penalties of bonds, shall be deposited for safekeeping in state or national banks, savings associations or federal associations, state or federal credit unions or federally insured industrial loan companies in California (as defined by Cal.
-Gov. Code Section 53630).
-Under California Government Code Sections 53635, 53637 and 53638, the money shall be deposited in any authorized depository with the objective of realizing maximum return, consistent with prudent financial management.
+Gov. Code § 53630); or may be invested in the investments set forth in the table below.
+Under California Government Code §§ 53635, 53637 and 53638, the money shall be deposited in any authorized depository with the objective of realizing maximum return, consistent with prudent financial management.

+INVESTMENTS AUTHORIZED UNDER CALIFORNIA GOVERNMENT CODE

+The following table was derived from the California Debt and Investment Advisory Commission -Local Agency Investment Guidelines